1995parham/navi/README.md

 - as [aliases](docs/cheatsheet/syntax/README.md#aliases)
 - as a [shell scripting tool](docs/usage/shell-scripting/README.md)

-In particular, check [these instructions](https://github.com/denisidoro/navi/issues/491) if you want to replicate what's shown in the demo above.

 ## Cheatsheet repositories

 Running **navi** for the first time will help you download and manage cheatsheets.
 By default, they are stored at `~/.local/share/navi/cheats/`.